fabri1983/eternity2_solver/README.md

 The placement of tiles follows a *row-scan schema* from *top-left* to *bottom-right*.

 The project is under continuous development, mostly on spare time.
-Every time I come up with an idea, improvement, or code refactor is for performance gain purpose.
+Every time I come up with a new idea, improvement, or code refactor is mainly for performance gain purpose.
 I'm focused on 2 main strategies:
 - *Speed of tiles placed by second after all filtering has taken place*.
 A piece is consider placed in the board after it passes a series of filters.
 Note that only pre calculated candidates are eligible for filtering.
 Here is